chandan8809/koovs-2.0/README.md

 # This is a clone of koovs ecommerse website. this is construct week 2 project.
-We are a team of six members Chandan ,Monu, Chaitanya, suresh, Kapil, Moin
+We are a team of six members Chandan ,Monu, Ruby, suresh, Abhishek, Moin
 work divided in following manner-

-Monu-Landing Page and Header&footer
+Monu-Landing Page and Header
 Chandan-Cart and Checkout
-Chaitanya & suresh-Product page
+Abhishek- Footer
-Kapil-display page
+Ruby- Thankyou page
 Moin-Signup and Signin